StatCan/aaw/docs/dev/features/object-storage/blobcsi.md

 >
 > `writers:` use the kubeflow profile name for this
 >
-> `spn:` this has to be obtained by yo by sending a Jira ticket to the Cloud Team.
+> `spn:` this has to be obtained by you by sending a Jira ticket to the Cloud Team.
 See below for an example SPN request.
 >

 ##### Example Cloud Ticket